 Although it is uncommon for dogs to eat raw onions or garlic to cause a serious health problem, exposure to concentrated forms of these vegetables either in powdered or liquid form poses a serious health risk to your dog.

 Since damage to red blood cells isn’t obviously noticeable, an affected dog can take up to 5 days to show signs of intoxication, your dog may seem weaker and reluctant to move, play or do pretty much anything else besides laying down.
 A sign common in mild and severe poisoning cases is orange-tinged to a dark red urine color.
-Poisoned dogs should be taken to the veterinarian for immediate care.
+Poisoned dogs should be taken to the veterinarian for immediate care. - Macadamia Nuts:

 These kind of nuts are common in cookies and candies, even though they aren’t life threating to your dog, ingesting a considerable amount of these nuts or foods containing them, can cause rear legs muscle weakness, general bodily pain, tremors and low fever.
 Generally these symptoms subside over the course of 48 hours, either way, care should be provided for small or medium-low sized dogs who ingested a high amount of nuts, and for any dog who is suffering from other health problem, specially when such problem is related to the digestive system of the dog in question.
-Also, if you are a nice owner you should consider providing veterinarian care any way, as they will take precautions and steps to reduce the discomfort and pain your dog is experiencing.
+Also, if you are a nice owner you should consider providing veterinarian care any way, as they will take precautions and steps to reduce the discomfort and pain your dog is experiencing. - Bread Dough:

 Some dogs enjoy bread and see them as a kind of treat, however raw bread dough made with live yeast can be dangerous when ingested by your dog.
 The moist environment of your dog’s stomach is a good environment for the yeast to multiply and grow larger, the problem is that when it grows larger it results in the expansion of the stomach, which can severely decrease the blood flow through the stomach wall, and since the stomach tissue won’t receive enough blood to sustain itself, it would lead to death of the stomach’s wall tissue and this can lead to your dog’s death.
 Furthermore, expansion of the stomach would cause difficulty breathing, since the expansion would press the diaphragm.
 Also, yeast multiplication can produce alcohols that would be absorbed, possibly leading to an alcohol intoxication.